Construction Update

 Minneapolis Trails

-• The segment of the Cedar Lake Regional Trail between Royalston Avenue and Azine Alley (just west of West River Parkway) is now open.
-There will be trail impacts in 2025 to complete work in the area beneath Royalston Avenue.
+- There is a closure of the segment of the Cedar Lake Regional Trail between Royalston Avenue and Azine Alley (just west of West River Parkway) into mid-summer to complete work in the area beneath Royalston Avenue.
+Detour information is on the detour maps page.

-• The Luce Line Regional Trail bridge that crosses the freight rail corridor connecting Bryn Mawr Meadows Park with the Bassett Creek Valley Station area is closed and is scheduled to reopen in 2025.
-For your safety, please do not move fencing or other barriers.
+- The Luce Line Regional Trail bridge that crosses the freight rail corridor connecting Bryn Mawr Meadows Park with the Bassett Creek Valley Station is open.

 St. Louis Park, Hopkins, Minnetonka, and Eden Prairie Trails